Prediction of the diffuse neutrino flux from cosmic ray interactions near Supernova Remnants: Acknowledgments

-MM thanks Miguel Araya-Arguedas, Evgeny Berezhko, and Takaaki Tanaka for the provision of data of unfolded X-Ray spectra for Cassiopeia A, SN 1006, and RX J1713.7--3946.
-MM also thanks Bon-Chul Koo, Dominik Bomans, and Marek Wezgowiec for the discussions and hints about synthesizing X-Ray spectra for this work.
-Discussions with P.L.
-Biermann \& F. Schuppan are acknowledged by MM.
-JBT and MM acknowledge the support from the DFG in the framework of the research group FOR1048 on ``Instabilities, turbulence and transport in cosmic magnetic fields'' and from the Research Department of Plasmas with Complex Interactions (Bochum).
+We thank the anonymous referee for very helpful comments.
+We also thank Peter Biermann, Dominik Bomans, Ralf-J\"urgen Dettmar, Jay Gallagher, Francis Halzen, Bon-Chul Koo, Athina Meli, Wolfgang Rhode, Isaac Saba, Reinhard Schlickeiser, Florian Schuppan, Walter Winter, Marek Wezgowiec and Tova Yoast-Hull for very useful discussions.
+A special thanks to Miguel Araya-Arguedas, Evgeny Berezhko, and Takaaki Tanaka as they provided the X-Ray spectra for SN 1006, Cassiopeia A, and RX J1713.7--3946.
+We acknowledge the support from the DFG research group ``Instabilities, turbulence and transport in cosmic magnetic fields'' (FOR1048).
+Further support comes from the MERCUR Project Pr-2012-0008 and from the Research Department of Plasmas with Complex Interactions (Bochum).